aws/karpenter-provider-aws/designs/v1beta1-full-changelist.md

 Currently fields that control node properties, such as `Labels`, `Taints`, `StartupTaints`, `Requirements`, `Kubelet`, `ProviderRef,` are top level members of `provisioner.spec`.
 We can draw a nice line between:

 1. Behavior-based fields that dictate how Karpenter should act on nodes
-2. Configuration-based fields that dictate how Machines/Nodes should look
+2. Configuration-based fields that dictate how NodeClaims/Nodes should look

 In this case, behavior-based fields will live in the top-level of the `spec` of the `NodePool` and configuration-based fields live within the `spec.template`.

 On top of this, this interface is very similar to the Deployment/StatefulSet/Job relationship, where a top-level object spawns templatized versions of lower-level objects.
-In our case, this top-level object is the `NodePool` and the lower-level object is the `Machine` (with the `Node` joining the cluster as a side-effect of the `Machine`).
+In our case, this top-level object is the `NodePool` and the lower-level object is the `NodeClaim` (with the `Node` joining the cluster as a side-effect of the `NodeClaim`).

 ```
 spec: